-It focuses on enterprise selling in the B2B context to target larger accounts with large deal sizes and non-linear buying journeys.
-In such purchase processes, an average of 11 stakeholders are involved in the decision-making and ABS tries to incorporate all the key people in the transaction, taking into account their business interests and offering them a consultative, customized solution.
+It focuses on enterprise selling in the B2B sales context to target larger accounts with large deal sizes and non-linear buying journeys.
+In such purchase processes, an average of 11 stakeholders are involved in the decision-making and account based selling or ABS through stakeholder mapping tries to incorporate all the key people in the transaction, taking into account their business interests and offering them a consultative, customized solution.

 Account Based Selling takes a holistic view and relies on cross-organizational alignment.
 It involves coming together of the various departments such as Sales, Customer Success, Marketing, Finance, Product, Engineering, and the C-suite within an organization to align on the same goal and strategy.
 It requires the teams to work together to generate high-value engagements with the people in these accounts across a number of platforms with an approach that is tailored to that account’s need.

-It is no longer a numbers game, but a value game with ABS.
+It is no longer a numbers game, but a value game with account-based selling.

 Account-Based Selling: KPIs

-While transitioning to the account-based methodology, updating and tracking relevant KPIs becomes crucial.
+While transitioning to the account-based methodology from a traditional b2b sales approach, updating and tracking relevant KPIs becomes crucial.
 Following are some you can start with:

 Account Conversion Rate